 Karwa Chauth is an annual festival largely observed by women in the Hindi-speaking Northern and Central regions of India.
 It usually occurs 10 days before Diwali, and on this day women fast without food or water from dawn till they spot the moon, as they pray for a long and healthy life for their husband.

 Come evening and the ladies started dressing up, and how!
-I remember Mom looked, and still does, like a Goddess, in her saree, jewellery and bangles.
+I remember Mom looked and still does, look like a Goddess, bedecked in her saree, jewelry, and bangles.

-We sat for the evening Katha (story telling) and Pooja with the ladies.
-After which the Husbands returning from work joined us.
-There were stories, teasing, bantering and gossip galore!
-As a teenager my favourite bits were hearing how the couples had met and when the ladies recounted their experiences of their 1st Karwa Chauth.
+We sat for the evening Katha (storytelling) and Pooja with the ladies.
+After which the Husband’s returning from work joined us.
+There were stories, teasing, bantering, and gossip galore!
+As a teenager, my favorite bits were hearing how the couples had met and when the ladies recounted their experiences of their 1st Karwa Chauth.

 Nor do I think I hold the kind of power to grant someone a long life.